lkobnas/Attendance-recording-system/README.md

 <h3> 2.
 Friendly UI design </h3>

-Intuitive UI design with three operation modes:
+Intuitive UI design with various features:

-- Attendance Taking mode
+- Attendance Taking
-- User Registration mode
-- Class Scheduling mode
+- Add Student to PunchIN
+- Add Course to PunchIN
+- Administrative Mode
+- Real-time Course Table
+- Expecting and Arrived student table

 <br>

 <h3> 3.
 Email notification </h3>

+- Confirmation email will be sent to new registered student
+- Confirmation email will be sent to student who has been enrolled to a new course
-- A confirmation email will be sent out automatically when a student has punched in
+- Confirmation email will be sent out automatically when a student has punched in
-- A reminder email will be sent to students who registered in a class but did not show up on time
+- Reminder email will be sent to students who registered in a class but did not show up on time

 <br>